 On our way to the Apartment we noticed a rather dark restaurant just next door.
 A place with dim lights and dark painted walls: "Pieminister".
 What on Earth is this Pieminister, I wondered?
 I approached the window and without any hesitation I said "dinner time"!

 Pieminister did not exist in my old days.
 It opened just in 2003.
 It is a Bristol based company, which has already 3 restaurants in Bristol and half a dozen more in other cities.
 They also sell their pies to many pubs around the country.

 They serve British pies .... not a huge variety but very tasty at a very tasty price too!
 Meat pies, chicken pies, kidney pies, mushroom pies... yummy yummy!

 That evening I tried the "Moo & Blue" (beef and Stilton cheese), the "Free Ranger" (chicken, leek & thyme) and the tastier of all the "Moo" (British beef steak and craft ale).

 I could die that evening and go to paradise all happy and content.
 Besides, I already had a very fulfilling life.
 I was happy and I had lots to narrate to Saint Peter about my adventures in faraway countries!

-The following days we visited the restaurant several times for a quickie (quickie means at least two pies each).
+The following days we visited the restaurant (as well as the other restaurant at 24 Stokes Croft, St Paul's) several times for a quickie (quickie means at least two pies each).

 British Pie Week - The week the hamble pie becomes a King